neonima/ffw/readme.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --recursive, -r             (default: Use this flag is you want to rename files recursively) --extensions .png, -e .png  -e=.png,.pdf | rename only .png et `.pdf` file --source value, -s value    (default: source path where to rename files) --dry, -d                   (default: shows all the file that will be modified with their new name) --help, -h                  show help (default: false)
+   --recursive, -r               Use this flag is you want to rename files recursively (default: false) --extensions value, -e value  Only rename the specified extensions --source value, -s value      source path where to rename files --dry, -d                     shows all the file that will be modified with their new name (default: false) --help, -h                    show help (default: false)

 ```